Gabapentin for Dogs Can Help Pups Suffering From Seizures, Anxiety, and Chronic Pain

 If your dog experiences seizures, anxiety, or chronic pain, it might feel like you're always at your veterinarian's office for a new test or treatment.
-These conditions can be difficult to manage, and your vet might need to try a few different things in order to help your dog feel better.
+These conditions can be difficult to manage, but gabapentin for dogs can help.

-Veterinarians most commonly prescribe gabapentin for dogs to manage chronic pain, usually in conjunction with other pain medications (particularly NSAIDs like carprofen).
-Gabapentin works best on nervous system pain, but it can be effective against pain from conditions like osteoarthritis due to the way chronic pain changes pain pathways in the brain.
+Veterinarians most commonly prescribe gabapentin for dogs to manage chronic pain, usually in conjunction with other pain medications like carprofen.
+Gabapentin works best on nervous system pain, but it can be effective against pain from conditions like osteoarthritis because of the way chronic pain changes pain pathways in the brain.
 Gabapentin is not as effective for acute pain because of the way it works in the brain.

-Gabapentin is sometimes used as an adjunct to other seizure control drugs in dogs with epilepsy or other seizure disorders.
+Gabapentin is sometimes used as a complementary treatment for other seizure control drugs in dogs with epilepsy or other seizure disorders.
 Although it may be used alone, it is typically less effective than other anticonvulsants.

 Gabapentin Dosage for Dogs

-The dosage of gabapentin will vary depending on the condition being treated and any other drugs in concurrent use.
-For seizure control, most dogs are dosed at 10 to 20 milligrams per kilogram of body mass every 6-12 hours.
+The dosage of gabapentin will vary depending on the condition being treated and any other drugs the dog is taking.
+For seizure control, most dogs are dosed at 10 to 20 milligrams per kilogram of body mass every six to 12 hours.

-Lower doses are typically used for pain management, often ranging from 5 to 10 milligrams per kilogram of body mass every 6-12 hours.
-For ease of administration, most vets prescribe gabapentin to be given every 8 hours.
+Lower doses are typically used for pain management, often ranging from 5 to 10 milligrams per kilogram of body mass every six to 12 hours.
+For ease of administration, most vets prescribe gabapentin to be given every eight hours.

 Can Dogs Overdose on Gabapentin?